Social Media Marketing Plan: An 11-Step Template

 Resources: Many social media platforms (Snapchat, Instagram, Pinterest) are visual in nature.
 Even Twitter and Facebook require some design to really capture the attention of users.
 Do you have those resources?
 What about a dedicated content team?

 Audience: What does your target demographic look like?
-If you know, do you know what social media platforms they hang out?
+If you know, do you know what social media platforms they hang out with?

 Step 3: Optimize your Profiles and Pages

 Your social media Profile and Pages are an extension of your website.
 Everything there, despite being on someone else’s site, is yours.
 You’re responsible for it.

 So, if it looks like a burning trash can, that’s on you.